 Family Weekend Projects

-Make a bird watching area in your yard or deck.
+Make a bird watching area in your garden or deck.
 Birds need several things to attract them to your yard.
 Make sure there is plenty of food during all four seasons and lots of fresh water.
 You can make a bird feeder and bath with an old pie tin or buy one at a discount store or a wild bird shop.
 Birds also love to eat old eggshells for calcium, which they need for laying eggs.
 Spread out some sand, which helps them in digestion.
-Buy a color illustrated bird book for the state where you live, they a less voluminous and are small enough to have near by.
-A good durable pair of binoculars is a must for up close viewing.
+Buy a color illustrated bird book for the state or location where you live, they a less voluminous and are small enough to have near by.
+A good durable pair of binoculars helps for up close viewing.

 What do birds like to eat?

 Different birds like different types of food.
 Sunflowers attract many common birds.

 Sunflower seeds, black oil type, black stripped, and hulled, attract-